-In addition to design work on culturally significant institutional projects at Olson Kundig, Blair has often focused on more transitory installations that fuse art and architecture.
-As of late, his research has taken him on site visits to a subterranean cavern deep underground in one week, to hundreds of feet above an urban landscape the next.
-This demonstrates not only the wide scope of Blair’s interests, but also his proclivity towards the risky and the experimental.
-Blair holds a Bachelor of Architecture from Rice University, and he is the recipient of several design and architecture awards for his work on the Gates Foundation Visitor Center, among other projects.
+A maker at heart, Blair is an architect who revels in the details.
+From large cultural projects to temporary design interventions, Blair is able to distill large, complex projects into distinct culminating moments.
+Lately, Blair’s research has taken him on site visits to a subterranean cavern deep underground in one week, to hundreds of feet above an urban landscape the next.
+This demonstrates not only the range of Blair’s interests, but also his proclivity towards risk and experimentation.
+Blair holds a Bachelor of Architecture from Rice University, and he is the recipient of several design awards for his work on the Gates Foundation Visitor Center and the Century Project for the Space Needle, among other projects.

 - The Century Project at the Space Needle